study-by-myself/C-algo/README.md

-# C-algo
+# algo

-data structure and algorithms with C
+data structure and algorithms